|

 before an Administrative Panel.
 In addition, we will not be liable

-as a result of any decisions rendered by the Administrative Panel. i.
-Remedies.
+as a result of any decisions rendered by the Administrative Panel.

 The remedies available to a complainant pursuant to any proceeding